 Kids take forever to put their shoes on.
 Did I need to say this?
 As with gear for any purpose at this stage in life, the kids want to look cool, they want comfy shoes, and learning how to tie laces and such becomes more difficult with complicated lacing on some hiking boots.

 Should I buy Trail Runners or Hiking Boots?

 There is a hot debate on this in the hiking community.
 We prefer boots for our kids simply because of the water proofing factor.
 You can find waterproof trail runners, but our kids tend to step in puddles and mud a little deeper than the trail runner covers.

 We also like how pants can cover the boot a little better than a shoe in colder or wet weather.
-Below are a few other considerations:
+We list our favorites below but before we get there, below are a few other considerations: